surgical-robotics-ai/surgical_robotics_challenge/scripts/surgical_robotics_challenge/examples/record_replay/README.md

-# Record and Replay Examples
+# Record and Replay

+The sample scripts are using MTM teleoperation and AMBF ROS topics.

 ## Record